adeutscher/core-tools/README.md

 This is the central module for managing my scripts and tools.

+## Setup

+To set up the core module, run the setup script:

+    ./tools/scripts/setup/setup-tools.sh

+The `scripts/setup/` directory also contains the following setup assist scripts:

+* `crontab-setup.sh`: Setup core cron jobs.
+* `tmux-configuration.sh`: Set up `tmux` theme.
+* `all.sh`: A lazy setup script that runs all of the above (including `setup-tools.sh`).

 ## Useful Features

 The core tools hold a number of useful functions.